ronaldotd/tecs/README.md

 These are my solutions to the implementations proposed in the ["The Elements of Computing Systems"](https://mitpress.mit.edu/books/elements-computing-systems) book.

-The following table lists the total number of Nand gates and D flip-flops used by the current implementation of the chips. (calculated using the [gate_counter.py](https://github.com/ronaldotd/tecs/blob/master/gate_counter.py) script)
+The following table lists the total number of Nand gates and D flip-flops used by the current implementation of the chips.

 |Chip|Nand count|DFF count|Total|
 |---|--:|--:|--:|